siddhantshrivastava06/spotify-popularity-prediction/README.md

 ## Feature importance

-No single feature dominates — importances are clustered fairly evenly across ~10 audio features (duration, speechiness, acousticness, valence, tempo, danceability, loudness, energy, liveness, instrumentalness all in the 0.05-0.07 range).
-This means popularity is driven by combinations of weak signals, not one or two strong predictors, which is also why linear regression underperformed — it assumes additive, independent effects.
+No single feature dominates, importances are clustered fairly evenly across ~10 audio features (duration, speechiness, acousticness, valence, tempo, danceability, loudness, energy, liveness, instrumentalness all in the 0.05-0.07 range).
+This means popularity is driven by combinations of weak signals, which is also why linear regression underperformed.

-Individual genre dummy variables rank lower in this list despite genre clearly mattering overall (see EDA).
+Individual genre dummy variables rank lower in this list despite genre clearly mattering overall.
 This isn't a contradiction: genre's total effect is spread across ~114 separate one-hot columns, so no single genre column looks important in isolation even though genre collectively matters a lot.